-Food As it Should Be for healthier eating
+Food As It Should Be for better health

-This month is Organic September, organised by the Soil Association (SA), and you can get involved – or if you’re a novice about eating and growing organically, there is plenty of help out there.
+Organic September is organised by the Soil Association (SA), and you can get involved – or if you’re a novice about eating and growing organically, there is plenty of help out there.

 This year’s mission statement is ‘Food As It Should Be’, following in-depth research into the organic consumer last year.
 Head to www.soilassociation.org for offers, promotions, stories, recipes, and competitions.

 I’m new to organic – what does it mean?